 New Fluent Design : Microsoft has also announced the new Fluent Design, which it had previously codenamed Project Neon.
 It’s designed to be the true successor to the Metro UI and promises greater depth of visuals, improved lighting and motion effects.
 The idea is to maintain a consistent design experience in the same way Google has been able to achieve with its Material Design.

 Microsoft also announced the stock Windows 10 browser, Edge, is getting faster in the next Creators Update.
 Users will no longer see a lag when opening and closing tabs.

 Smart Inking will make life easier when you’re trying to draw shapes freehand and differentiate between text and drawings

 - Microsoft announced that iTunes will come to the Windows Store.
 Also Autodesk, Xamarin Live Player and SAP Digital Boardroom.

 - Cortana will get a new feature that allows you to pick up where you left off, even on other devices and between PC and mobiles.

-- Ubuntu, Fedora, and SUSE will be available through Windows Store.
-Users may install those though the Windows Store to make use of them when they run them on the Windows Subsystem for Linux.
+- Ubuntu, Fedora, and SUSE will be available through the Windows Store.
+Users may install those through the Windows Store to make use of them when they run them on the Windows Subsystem for Linux.

 - Performance and responsiveness improvements for Microsoft Edge.
 One priority is getting rid of the small lag that you may get when you run tab operations such as opening or closing tabs.
 Also, Edge will get Fluent Design System touches.